LaurencePeacock/sql_rag_agent/README.md

 # SQL RAG Agent

+The SQL Retrieval-Augmented Generation (RAG) Agent is intended to solve the following problem:

 #### Scenario:
 You have a large datalake with structured data but no consistency around table names, columns or what data is included across multiple databases
 #### Aim: